Tsuru for Solidarity Co-Chairs

 Bruce Embrey is the co-chair of the Los Angeles based Manzanar Committee.
 The Manzanar Committee, co-founded in 1970 by his mother the late Sue Kunitomi Embrey, established the annual Manzanar Pilgrimage which led to the creation of the Manzanar National Historic Site in 1992.
 The 50th Manzanar Pilgrimage was held April, 2019 with more than 2,000 people participating.
 Bruce has been a community organizer and political consultant.
 He has worked for immigrant and refugee rights, fair housing and for equal political representation in Chicago and Los Angeles since the 1970s.

 Michael Ishii is a yonsei living in NYC where he has split his time as a performing artist, organizer and clinician.
 Michael is the co-leader and co-founder of Tsuru for Solidarity and has been the co-chair of the New York Day of Remembrance Committee for 30 years.
 He is the chair of the New York Japanese American Oral History Project which received a 2018 JACS Grant, and he is a former president of the JACL, New York Chapter.
 Michael also serves as a volunteer for the Tule Lake Pilgrimage Committee and sits on the board for the Hudson Valley Park for Study and Reflection.
 He has written and performed spoken word and performance art pieces related to his family’s incarceration in the WRA camp, Minidoka, exploring themes of remembrance and healing from intergenerational trauma.
 He studied classical music at the Oberlin Conservatory and The Juilliard School, performing extensively as a french hornist with NYC orchestra and chamber ensembles for 20 years before moving to a career in East Asian medicine.
 Michael was the clinical chair for the University of Bridgeport Acupuncture Institute and now practices privately in NYC.
-He is currently a Ph.D. candidate with Liaoning College of TCM in Shenyang, China, where he is studying the ability of five phase nodal sounds to affect blood pressure in humans.
+He is currently a Ph.D. candidate studying Traditional Chinese Medicine with a focus on the ability of five phase nodal sounds to affect blood pressure in humans.

 Carl Takei is a Yonsei descendant of prisoners held at Tule Lake and Amache, as well as the Department of Justice camp in Bismarck, North Dakota.
 He lives in New York City and is a senior staff attorney at the National ACLU, where he coordinates police practices litigation and related advocacy work.
 Previously, Carl conducted litigation and advocacy at the ACLU on prison privatization, immigration detention, and related issues.
 He is lead author of the 2016 ACLU report Shutting Down the Profiteers: Why and How the Department of Homeland Security Should Stop Using Private Prisons and the 2014 ACLU report Warehoused and Forgotten: Immigrants Trapped in Our Shadow Private Prison System, and a co-author of the 2016 ACLU/NIJC/DWN report Fatal Neglect: How ICE Ignores Deaths in Detention.
 Carl has testified before the U.S. Commission on Civil Rights, testified before a working group of the United Nations Office of the High Commissioner for Human Rights, and briefed members of Congress regarding private prisons and immigration detention.